shorres/Decksmith/README.md

 ### Collection Import:
 - Use "Import Clipboard" in the Collection tab to add cards from clipboard to your collection
 - Perfect for importing from Arena collection exports or card lists from websites

+## 🃏 **Arena Playset Management**

+The tool automatically manages Arena playset limits:
+- **Maximum 4 copies** per card are added to your collection
+- When importing decks, cards are automatically added to your collection
+- Duplicate imports across decks won't exceed the 4-card limit
+- Import status shows how many cards were added, updated, or skipped due to limits

 ## Installation